List of Regular Show characters: Ladonna

 Ladonna (voiced by Natasha Leggero) is the owner of a dance club who first appears in "Access Denied".
 Mordecai and Rigby go to her club, but are kicked out after Mordecai criticizes the club members for their arrogance.
 Ladonna also makes a cameo in "The Thanksgiving Special" and "Return of Mordecai and the Rigbys".

 Moon Monster

-The Moon Monster is a hybrid monster who only appears in the episode "The Power" After Rigby sends several items to the moon, including "a bunch of baby ducks", and a soda machine that doesn't work using a magic keyboard called the Power.
+The Moon Monster (vocal effects by Mark Hamill) is a hybrid monster who only appears in the episode "The Power" After Rigby sends several items to the moon, including "a bunch of baby ducks", and a soda machine that doesn't work using a magic keyboard called the Power.
 He also sends the Moon Monster there.
 After the park gang are accidentally sent to the moon, the monster proceeds to attack them, until Rigby uses "hamboning" to help them escape.
 The monster runs after the gang and unsuccessfully attempts to kill them as they use the Power to escape back home.
+The Moon Monster appears in the online games, Just a Regular Game and Power Keys.